fiinix/fiinix.github.io/_posts/2014/march/2014-03-11-a-place-to-call-home.md

 title: A Place to Call Home
 date: 2014-03-11T22:49:00+00:00
-excerpt: In which I finally move my blog to my very own domain carloseriksson.com and begin the arduous process of designing this new website of mine. tags : [Jekyll, Github, Web Design]
+excerpt: In which I finally move my blog to my very own domain carloseriksson.com and begin the arduous process of designing this new website of mine. tags : [Jekyll, Behind the scenes, Web design]
-category: professional
+category: Technology
 ---
 Welcome to the new website.
 It's not much of a looker yet, heck, I haven't even gotten smart quotes to work yet.
 But I will, because these programmers quotes annoys the shit out of me.